Start Here

 Mistake 1: treating all containers the same

-Different crops and positions need different volumes and watering behaviour.
+Different crops and positions need different volumes, depths and watering behaviour.

 Mistake 2: buying aesthetics first

-Decorative containers are fine, but drainage and usability must come first.
+Decorative containers are fine, but drainage, stability and usability need to come first.

 Mistake 3: no seasonal plan

-Without sequencing, containers become cluttered and hard to reset.
+Without a rough seasonal plan, containers can become cluttered and hard to reset.

 Mistake 4: expanding before stabilising

-Scale only when your base routine survives real-life interruptions.
+Add more containers only when your base routine survives normal busy weeks.

 Mistake 5: ignoring renter constraints